 I got up, dusting my pants and then stood just looking at her.
 She didn't say a word.
 As I looked around at Caper's shop, I commented amiss, "That's my sister's shop you know."

 She looked at the shop with surprise.
 "Caper?" she asked, "You never told me."

 She smiled wistfully.
 "I loved that wedding dress that I was looking at the first time… we saw each other here."

 Again, we lapsed into silence.
 I didn't want to say the words just yet, let her have a moment of peace with me.
 But Sophie wasn't one for silence so she spoke up pretty soon,

 "Ian.
 Tell me what you brought me here for."

 I sighed.
-I wasn't going to waste any more time and beat about the bush.
+I wasn't going to waste any more time.
 I looked her straight in the eye and said, "I want you to come with me."

 She frowned, she didn't understand at first.
 "What do you mean?"